0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 **The product itself**

-1. No soft limits on how manu user you can create and connect
+1. No soft limits on how many users you can create and connect
-1. Part of the configuration is done through the EC2 Instance UserData section.
+1. Part of the configuration is done through the EC2 Instance UserData section
-1. Unique server settings are stored in to a EFS drive, this way it is save to terminate an instacne and not lose any custom confuguration (users, key, certificates etc)
+1. Unique server settings are stored in to a EFS drive, this way it is saved to be able to terminate an instance and not lose any custom confuguration (users, key, certificates etc)

 **Using our CloudFormation**

-1. Alarm to check for CPU Bursts.
+1. Alarm to check for CPU Bursts
-1. Alarm to check for CPU Load.
+1. Alarm to check for CPU Load
-1. Alarm to autorecover the instance if it gets termianted suddenly by AWS due to hardware failiure.
+1. Alarm to autorecover the instance if it gets termianted suddenly by AWS due to hardware failiure
-1. SNS Topic for the alarms.
+1. SNS Topic for the alarms
-1. Same public IP for the server so even after termination the clients won't need reconfiguration.
+1. Same public IP for the server so even after termination the clients won't need reconfiguration
-1. EC2 Instance termination protection enabled by default.
+1. EC2 Instance termination protection enabled by default

 :::